foresterre/sic/README.md

 **Other resources on image operations**

 For additional information on available options and flags, run `sic --help`.

+### License

+Licensed under the MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)

+#### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.

 ### Suggestions, Questions, Bugs